 In addition, you can create an email template or choose from dozens of preexisting ones within Mailchimp.

-Pro tip: Check out this guide about how to sync JotForm with your Mailchimp account.
+Check out this guide about how to sync Jotform with your Mailchimp account.

 Four Mailchimp use cases